Emma Karslake, bike guide, mechanic, adventurer

 The article in a nutshell

-She's not yet 30, but she's already got four jobs, three of them bike-related!
+She's not yet 30, but already has four jobs, three of them bike-related!

 All because of her love at first sight of two-wheeled travel, 6 months between Lima and Ushuaïa, in 2017.
 Three years later, the young Franco-Englishwoman quit her job as a public policy analyst to live her passion to the full.